Climate Summary for Florida - October 2013

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for October is given in the figure below (courtesy of NOAA, NWS).

 ENSO-neutral conditions continue in the Pacific.
-As of October 29th, neutral ENSO conditions continue to be reported for the equatorial Pacific.
-Equatorial sea surface temperatures (SST) are greater than 0.5˚C above average across the western and central Pacific Ocean.
-ENSO-neutral/weak El Nino conditions are expected to continue through the winter of 2012-2013.
-The Climate Prediction Center (CPC) predicts normal temperatures for the northern part of the state, and below normal temperatures for the peninsula; they are also predicting above normal precipitation in the western Panhandle and north Florida through January.
+Neutral ENSO conditions continue to be reported for the equatorial Pacific, with the equatorial sea surface temperatures (SST) near average across much of the equatorial Pacific.
+ENSO-neutral conditions are favored to continue through the spring of 2014.
+The Climate Prediction Center (CPC) predicts normal temperatures and below normal precipitation for the state through January.

 Table 4: Breakdown of storm reports submitted in Florida during the month of October (compiled from Southeast Regional Climate Center).